leudz/shipyard/guide/src/fundamentals/systems.md

 ### Passing Data to Systems

-The first argument doesn't have to be a view, you can pass any data to a system.
+The first argument doesn't have to be a view, you can pass any data, even references.
-This is especially useful for data you don't own.

 ```rust, noplaypen
 {{#include ../../../tests/book/systems.rs:in_acid}}